Myaser2007/Myaser2007/README.md

 ## 📜 Certifications

-Here the certifications I’ve completed:
+Here are the certifications :

 - Google cybersecurity certificate
 - Certificate of appreciation from the administration of Al Noor International School